microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/cloudpconpremisesconnection-get.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-the-default-properties-of-an-on-premises-connection"></a>Exemplo 1: Obter as propriedades padrão de uma conexão local
+### <a name="example-1-get-the-default-properties-of-an-azure-network-connection"></a>Exemplo 1: Obter as propriedades padrão de uma conexão de rede do Azure

 #### <a name="request"></a>Solicitação